 Before I start to work, I sit down to write my to-do list.
 When I know that I have a long list of things to do but don’t write it out I end up getting nothing done at all.
 Having a list helps me to focus in on the things that matter.
 On the list, I include even the smallest of tasks because I enjoy the satisfaction of ticking things off the list!
 I also like to mark the ‘quick wins’ with a star.
 These are tasks I know I can get done quickly that will motivate me to carry on with the list.
 This is something I am sure I heard Kat Horocks talk about on her Put Yourself First Podcast and it changed the write out my lists and definitely increased my productivity.

-Along with this I like to have my list of goals for the week, month or year to hand.
+Also, I like to have my list of goals for the week, month or year to hand.
 As with the list, I find that this keeps me focused on where I want to be and what I want to be working on.
 I have been trying to write monthly goals using the SMART format.
 This keeps the goals achievable but still aspirational.

 When I working, I am the sort of person that likes having background noise.
 I know that some people really do not like listening to music or a podcast, but I find that once I put on headphones I get into the zone of what I am doing.
 One of my favourite things to listen to at the minute is Orla Garland.
 I just shuffle her Spotify profile and it gets me into the zone.